Motyak/monlang-parser/monlang-LV2/README.txt

 214 Malformed Assignment, contains a non-Word as part of the value 215 Malformed Assignment, contains a Malformed Expression as value

-221 Malformed Accumulation, contains a non-Word as variable 222 Malformed Accumulation, contains a non-Lvalue expression as variable 223 Malformed Accumulation, contains less than 3 words (no value)
+226 Malformed Accumulation, contains an unknown operator (unfound in precedence table) 221 Malformed Accumulation, contains a non-Word as variable 222 Malformed Accumulation, contains a non-Lvalue expression as variable 223 Malformed Accumulation, contains less than 3 words (no value)